 When a disaster strikes, it doesn’t only strike adults.
-It will impact small children because they have specific needs which must be met.
+It will impact small children because they have specific needs that must be met.

 Now is the time to stock up on formula, diapers, baby wipes, and any other items your child or children may need to survive.